 4 – Diane Arbus

-Diane Arbus work often focussed on the unique characters amongst our society.
-Her images often had a disturbing element to them and have had a lasting legacy on urban street culture
+Diane Arbus work often focused on the unique characters amongst our society.
+Her images often had a disturbing element to them and have had a lasting legacy on urban street culture.

 5 – David Bailey

 David Bailey is an English photographer who gained a reputation for his fashion photography in the ‘Swinging Sixties”.
 Some of his well-known subjects include The Beatles, The Rolling Stones and the Kray Twins.

 Many of the most iconic fashion photographs ever taken can be credited to Irving Penn.
 Working with clients such as Vogue and Clinique, his work has been published globally.
 Considered to be a technical master, Penn would utilise a variety of camera, printing processes and methods to capture his imagery.